Your Place in the Framework

 Advance CTE is partnering with national organizations connected to CTE to cocreate and share resources providing guidance on Framework implementation and creative, responsive program of study design.

-• Adjust and align local CTE programs to meet the needs of the labor market and regionally specific talent pipelines.
+• Adjust and align local CTE program curriculum and experiences to align to the Framework and meet the needs of the labor market and regionally specific talent pipelines.

 • Align terminology, messaging, and programs to support program recruitment and career advising efforts.